hexolan/development/README.md

 ## Services

+I wrote the services in a variety of languages as the architecture gave me some room to play around with.

 | Service | Language | Datastores | Description |
 | --- | --- | --- | --- |
 | [frontend](/services/frontend) | TypeScript (React) | N/A | Web-based user interface |